 - BS, Seton Hall University

-- MA, Seton Hall University
+- MEd, Seton Hall University

 Doc Nielsen is a thoughtful and deliberate technology lead teacher at our school.
 His classroom is a laboratory for new ideas.
 Most recently he incorporated coding and raspberry pi’s into his freshman science classes.
 His use of chopsticks is second to only one other science team member.

 - BS, Pace Univesity